GamerXR-637/GamerXR-637/README.md

       name: "Airborne",
       in: "Steam",
       by: ["bl4ck", "XDev"],
-      why: "It really similar to gd but with a twist of Lasers",
+      why: "It really similar to gd but with a twist of Lasers, and it fun to try to die many times!",
       url: "https://store.steampowered.com/app/2338070/Airborne/",
     },
   },